hiteule/esp-livingcolors/README.md

 * Plug the board to your computer with JP1 and the [ESP/Atmega programmer] (for the Atmega, you don't need to power it).
 * Open the firmware with the Arduino IDE and flash the Atmega.

-Now you can unplug the Atmega and go to the next step.
+Now, you can unplug the Atmega and go to the next step.

 ### ESP

-The ESP is responsible for exposing the LivingColors in Home Assisant.
-Do do it, we use [ESPHome].
+The ESP is exposing the LivingColors in Home Assisant.
+To do it, we use [ESPHome].
 To do so:
-* Install the ESPHome module in HomeAssistant.
+* Install the ESPHome module on HomeAssistant.
 * Plug the board to your computer with JP3 and the [ESP/Atmega programmer].
 Don't forget to power the programmer with an external power source between 3.3V and 12V.
 * In the ESPHome module, create a new device.
 * Put the `light_i2c_output.h` file in your HomeAssistant instance: `/config/esphome/light_i2c_output.h`.